syncfusion-content/winui-docs/winui/samples.md

 * The individual control samples can also be run by exploring the individual control project.

-For example, below there is a demonstration to run an individual `Chart` control project in Visual Studio.
+For example, following is a demonstration to run an individual `Chart` control project in Visual Studio.

 ![Exploring the Syncfusion WinUI individual control project](Guide-to-run-the-samples-images/exploring-individual-control-project.png)

-* Open a standalone executable project desktop (not a lib project) in the Visual Studio which is available under the category name.
+* Open a standalone executable project desktop (not a lib project) in the Visual Studio, which is available under the category name.

  ![Open the standalone WinUI project in Visual Studio](Guide-to-run-the-samples-images/open-standalone-winui-project-in-visual-studio-new.png)

-* Build and deploy the individual control executable project and run the application.
+* Build and deploy the individual control executable project, then run the application.

 ![Running an individual control project](Guide-to-run-the-samples-images/run-induvidual-control-project.png)